AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 >[!NOTE]
 >This feature is available from Android player 42.0.372.

-Follow the steps below to bul provision the Android player:
+Follow the steps below to allow bulk provisioning in the Android player:

 1. Create a configuration JSON file with the name `player-config.default.json`.
 Refer to a sample attached as well as a table that describes the use of the various policy attributes
 1. Use an MDM or ADB or Android Studio file explorer to drop this policy JSON file to the *sdcard* folder on the Android device.